 LITERALLY that’s it.

 You guys, this was SO EASY.
 And ended up making a huge difference for this piece!

 I ABSOLUTELY LOOOOOVE this look.
 It’s so organic and beautiful.
 And it maintains the integrity of the wood, without feeling boring.

 I love how the drawers have individual square sections (that almost look like individual drawers).
 And since I’ve always secretly lusted over card catalogues (NOT the price-tag), I decided I wanted hardware on each little section… to give the illusion that it has many smaller drawers!
-My lover drilled the holes, and I put on the new hardware… which was 70% off at Menards.
-(I still hate Menards.
-It would take a lot for them to redeem themselves)
+My lover drilled the holes, and I put on the new hardware… which was 70% off at Menards. (similar to these)

 Isn’t it amazing how quickly wiping on paint and immediately wiping it off can completely change the look of a piece of furniture?
 It almost has a farmhouse feel now.
 But I also think this look could go with just about any style of home décor.
 Like something straight out of Restoration Hardware!